Appendicitis: Management

 Using antibiotics to prevent potential postoperative complications in emergency appendectomy procedures is recommended, and the antibiotics are effective when given to a person before, during, or after surgery.

 Pain

 Pain medications (such as morphine) do not appear to affect the accuracy of the clinical diagnosis of appendicitis and therefore should be given early in the patient's care.
 Historically there were concerns among some general surgeons that analgesics would affect the clinical exam in children, and some recommended that they not be given until the surgeon was able to examine the person.

 Surgery

 The surgical procedure for the removal of the appendix is called an appendectomy.
+A negative appendectomy constitutes the removal of a normal appendix with no sign of inflammation in histopathology examination.
+The prevalence of negative appendectomy varies but has been estimated to 13%.
 Appendectomy can be performed through open or laparoscopic surgery.
 Laparoscopic appendectomy has several advantages over open appendectomy as an intervention for acute appendicitis.

 Open appendectomy

 For over a century, laparotomy (open appendectomy) was the standard treatment for acute appendicitis.
 This procedure consists of the removal of the infected appendix through a single large incision in the lower right area of the abdomen.
 The incision in a laparotomy is usually 2 to 3 in long.

 During an open appendectomy, the person with suspected appendicitis is placed under general anesthesia to keep the muscles completely relaxed and to keep the person unconscious.
 The incision is two to three inches (76 mm) long, and it is made in the right lower abdomen, several inches above the hip bone.
 Once the incision opens the abdomen cavity, and the appendix is identified, the surgeon removes the infected tissue and cuts the appendix from the surrounding tissue.
 After careful and close inspection of the infected area, and ensuring there are no signs that surrounding tissues are damaged or infected.
 In case of complicated appendicitis managed by an emergency open appendectomy, abdominal drainage (a temporary tube from the abdomen to the outside to avoid abscess formation) may be inserted, but this may increase the hospital stay.
 The surgeon will start closing the incision.
 This means sewing the muscles and using surgical staples or stitches to close the skin up.
 To prevent infections, the incision is covered with a sterile bandage or surgical adhesive.